MedTech Startup: The Definitive Guide for Founders and Board Members

 Common threads across successful exits:

-- Clear clinical differentiation - Not just "better" but demonstrably, measurably better
+- Clear clinical differentiation - Not "better" in a slide deck, but better in a way that shows up in clinical data

-- Strong IP position - Patents that create defensible competitive moats
+- Strong IP position - Patents that make it expensive for others to compete

-- Established commercial traction - Revenue and reimbursement proof, not just regulatory clearance
+- Established commercial traction - Revenue and reimbursement proof, beyond regulatory clearance alone

 - Strategic fit - Acquirer can see how the technology enhances their existing business